-The glycogen stored in the liver is what keeps specific systems running all day, including the brain, kidney cells, and red blood cells.
-For anyone not low-carbing, the body needs a minimum of 100g of glucose each day in order to meet the basic demands of the brain.
+The glycogen stored in the liver is what keeps specific systems running all day, including the brain, kidney cells and red blood cells.
+For anyone not on a low-carb meal plan, the body needs a minimum of 100g of glucose each day in order to meet the basic demands of the brain.

-So — what if a person consumes significantly less than 100g of carbohydrates in a day?
+So, what happens if a person consumes significantly less than 100g of carbohydrates in a day?
 What happens when the body runs out of glycogen stores?
 Well, it’ll have to call on other forms of energy.

 The hierarchy of energy sources

-Your body’s just as lazy as you are on Sunday afternoon eating chips on the couch, and it will get energy from the easiest sources possible as long as they’re available.
-The zippiest energy comes from carbohydrates in the diet, especially simple carbs quickly converted into sugars (think white bread, sweets, fructose, etc.), with more complex carbs following shortly after.
+Your body gets it’s energy from the easiest sources possible as long as they’re available.
+The zippiest energy comes from carbohydrates in the diet, especially simple carbs quickly converted into sugars (white bread, sweets, fructose, etc.) with more complex carbs following shortly after.

-For a person following SAD (Standard American Diet) — we’re talking easily over 300g carbohydrates a day on average — the body may not ever burn through this ingested potential energy.
+For a person following SAD (Standard American Diet) — which amounts to nearly 300g carbohydrates a day on average — the body may never burn through this ingested potential energy.
 Instead, it simply sweeps it away under the rug — you know, the one bulging around your waist — where no one will ever notice.
 However, when you cut ingested carbs down to less than 100g per day something quite interesting happens: the body burns through those consumed carbs first, then turns to the glycogen stores in the liver to maintain its basic system functions.
 When those stores run out, usually after about one day of carb deprivation, even more magic happens.

-The body may be a lazy bastard, but it keeps a few tricks up its sleeves.
-If there’s no more glucose nor glycogen to be had, a process called gluconeogenesis begins in the liver (long one, but break it down: “gluco” = glucose, “neo” = new, “genesis” = to make).
+If there’s no more glucose or glycogen to be had, a process called gluconeogenesis begins in the liver (“gluco” = glucose, “neo” = new, “genesis” = to make).

 Gluconeogenesis is the reason why you don’t actually need any dietary carbohydrates whatsoever to keep rattling down the street.
 When faced with low carbohydrate intake in the diet, the liver will kick into gluconeogenesis gear, generating the glucose necessary for brain function from glycerol in lipids and amino acids in proteins.

-What lies on the other side of the flu is excellent news for anyone looking to ditch the jiggle, however — the best alternative energy source for the newly adjusted body is its fat stores.
+What lies on the other side of the flu is excellent news for anyone looking to ditch the jiggle because the best alternative energy source for the newly adjusted body is its fat stores.
 After overcoming the “flu” and breaking past the wall, you’ve now entered fat-burning mode!

 Is it really fat?
 Losing water weight

-It’s very common for those new to low-carbing to lose a significant amount of weight very quickly at the beginning of their carb restriction.
-We could be talking four pounds, or even ten or twelve, depending on how overweight the person is to begin with.
-Why is this?
-Isn’t this a dangerously fast rate of weight loss?
+It’s common for those new to a low-carb lifestyle to lose a significant amount of weight at the very beginning of their carb restriction.
+That could mean four, 10 or even 12 pounds in the first week or two depending on a person’s starting weight.
+You might ask is this rate dangerous?
+Not always.

-It’s all about the glycogen stores — as it turns out, each gram of glycogen is bound to 3-4 hefty grams of water.
-So, as your body burns its way through the reduced dietary carbs and into the glycogen stores, the water attached to the glycogen flushes away as well — resulting in the phenomenon commonly known as “water weight.”
-There’s no fat loss here, yet — the glycogen and accompanying water’s simply been squeezed out of your muscles and liver.
+It’s all about the glycogen stores.
+Each gram of glycogen is associated with 3-4 grams of water.
+So, as your body burns its way through the reduced dietary carbs and into the glycogen stores, the water attached to the glycogen flushes away as well, resulting in the phenomenon commonly known as “losing water weight.”
+There’s no fat loss here yet — it’s like the glycogen and accompanying water are squeezed out of your muscles and liver.

 This also explains why plenty of folks experience an alarming weight gain in the day just following a cheat meal.
-Even if the ingested carbs are at a moderate level (i.e. consumption of a grilled cheese sammie, not an entire deep-fried birthday cake), your greedy liver and muscles snatch up as much glucose as they can take, and up to four grams of weighty water accompany each grabbed gram of glycogen.
-Bam!
-Instant significant weight gain.
+Even if the ingested carbs are at a moderate level (i.e. consumption of a grilled cheese sandwich, not an entire deep-fried birthday cake), your liver and muscles snatch up as much glucose as they can take, including up to four grams of water accompany each gram of glycogen.

-Will all the fat burned during ketosis return with a vengeance?
+Will all the fat burned during ketosis return?